 Grande Roche is situated on the site of the old De Nieuwe Plantatie in the Drakenstein valley of Paarl, South Africa.
 Its heritage dates back to 1717 when a grant of land was given to Hermanus Bosman.
 Over the years the homestead grew and changed and, in 1876, it was renovated to reflect the then popular Victorian style.
 The farm was bought and modernised by the Du Toit family in 1926 and after a fire in 1953 it was rebuilt as a Victorian manor house.
 It was finally restored to its original Cape Dutch splendour after careful research in 1991 and transformed into a luxury hotel.
 In 1993, the fastidious restoration was acknowledged when the Grande Roche Estate was declared a national monument.
+Today Grande Roche is a celebrated international hotel, famous for its exquisite location in the heart of the beautiful Cape Winelands as well as for its luxurious, cosmopolitan accommodation, award-winning cuisine and matchless service and hospitality.

 The four studio suites are situated in the charmingly restored coach and carriage houses of the historic estate.
 They contain a spacious lounge/bedroom and each has its own semi private garden terrace with a magnificent view of the majestic Drakenstein mountains.
 One of the rooms is fully equipped for disabled guests.